 One of the other things we tried to influence was the lack of public/community information about suicide.
 When unsuccessful at convincing Government to mount a public information campaign we sourced and adapted our own (Art of Conversation etc. ).

 We could not ignore the gaps in training provision or postvention support.
 We now provide ASIST & safeTALK trainings and facilitate peer support to survivors – following suicide death.
 We have also enabled survivors to connect with each at our annual Hope and Healing events.
 In the past we have provided survivor support group(s) and hope to do so in the future.
 We also have small budgets for talking therapy for people in crisis situation and for practical postvention support (examples: – assistance to family who had property destroyed during a suicide and helping a young survivor secure accommodation)

-Although our operational base is Downpatrick, we have a presence across the District with good links to GAA clubs businesses and other charities/organizations.
+Although our operational base is Downpatrick, we have a presence across the District with good links to Sports clubs businesses and other charities/organizations.